BowenWuResearch/Amazon-Mechanical-Turk-Subjective-Experiment-Tutorial/README.md

 | AMT-Sandbox | [AMT Sandbox](https://requester.mturk.com/developer/sandbox) |

 ## Requirements
-- An email address.
+- An email address
+- Phone number
+- A credit/debit card, though you will not be charged
-- Very basic knowledge of HTML for website coding.
+- Very basic knowledge of HTML for website coding

 ## Overview
 This tutorial begins with nothing but an email address, to the publishing of a experiment in AMT.